 When it is not possible to check the validity of the priority claim at the search stage, because:

 then, for the purposes of drafting the search opinion, the priority claim will usually be assumed to be valid.
-Where at this stage the only objections which can be raised against the application depend on the priority being invalid, and the priority document (or its translation) is not available, the examiner should issue an entirely positive search opinion without objections.
+Where at this stage the only objections which can be raised against the application depend on the priority being invalid, and the priority document (or its translation) is not available, the search division issues an entirely positive search opinion without objections.
+In case (ii) above, a communication according to Rule 53(3) may be issued as specified in A‑III, 6.8.1 and the validity of the priority subsequently reviewed in examination proceedings.